MoonCactus/scaleway_remote_backup/README.md

 Usage:
   * `--token <API_TOKEN>`: either your private API key, or a file that contains the API key
+  * `--zone <AVAILABILITY_ZONE>`: the scaleway datacenter that hosts the server, like "PAR 1" or "fr-par-1" (default), or "AMS1", "nl-ams-3"...
   * `--server <SERVER_NAME>`: either the scaleway identifier or the exact name of the server to backup
   * `--status` dumps server status (JSON structure)
   * `--keyword <KEYWORD>`: (requires --server) a keyword to use within the name of the backup.